-I have also taught creative writing at Chatham University, and academic writing in the Humanities Scholars Program and the First-Year Writing Program at Carnegie Mellon University.
+Over the last many years, I’ve taught creative and academic writing at the college, high school, and middle school levels, most recently at Winchester Thurston School, Chatham University, and in the Humanities Scholars Program and the First-Year Writing Program at Carnegie Mellon University.
 I’m also committed to teaching writing in the community.
 I’ve led writing workshops for teens in Pittsburgh with Write Pittsburgh, for high school students in India with Avanti Fellows, and for adults at East Liberty Presbyterian Church.

 I have also taught a practicum course to support the publication of Chatham’s undergraduate literary journal, The Minor Bird.
 All phases of the publishing process were addressed, especially reviewing, copyediting, curation, design, and marketing.
 The course is designed to allow students to gain experience and knowledge of the creative, technical, and professional aspects of publishing a literary journal.